The $390 Billion HVAC Gold Rush: How to Position Your Business for 10x Private Equity Valuation

 AUM: $2.5B | Deal Volume: 6+ platforms | Focus: Midwest Mechanical

 Detroit's Huron built Exigent into a $200M+ HVAC beast with Jan 2025's Premier Mechanical tuck-in.
-Why?
-Ohio's industrial retrofit surge.
-Edge: Founder-operator model retains culture.
-Recent: Focus on boiler/HVAC hybrids for efficiency plays.
+Strategy: Founder-operator model that retains local culture.
+Focus on boiler/HVAC hybrids for efficiency plays.

 9. Astara Capital (via Del-Air)